qbead/qbeadWebsite/content/book/dancing.md

 ### Rotation Around One Axis

+We can also consider rotational motion as movement around an axis.
+When a dancer spins, without moving around the stage, they are rotating around the axis of their body.
 There are special sensors in your SpinWheel, called gyroscopes, that allow it to detect rotational motion.
 We can use the output from these sensors to have the SpinWheel respond to spinning!

-To begin, we can start with a simpler case and program the SpinWheel to light up when it detects rotation around one axis.
+To begin, we can program the SpinWheel to light up when it detects rotation around one axis.
 In this case, we're measuring the rotation around the SpinWhee's x-axis, which is stored in the variable `SpinWheel.gx`.
 As the sensor is very sensitive, we only want to change color if there is sufficient rotation.
 In this case, we will only have the color change if absolute value of the rotation is greater than 1.

 ![In this picture you can see the x and y axes of your SpinWheel.
 ](/images/dance_axis.jpg)